norulshahlam/spring-microservices-tutorials/README.md

 `Sample`
 We have unique app-description values in:

-   application.yml in git repo
+1. department.yml in git repo
-   department.yml in git repo
+2. application.yml in git repo
-   application.yml in source code in department-service
+3. application.yml in source code in department-service
-   application.yml in source code in user-service
+4. application.yml in source code in user-service

-according to level of priority, the status check: for dept-service will show from department.yml in git repo
+according to level of priority, the status check:
+- for dept-service will show from department.yml in git repo
-for user-service will show from application.yml in git repo
+- for user-service will show from application.yml in git repo

 ![Image](./service-registry/src/main/resources/status-check-dept-service.PNG)
 ![Image](./service-registry/src/main/resources/status-check-user-service.PNG)